 When using the Multiple flash mode the user needs to ensure that a constant number of flashes occurs for every integration cycle by setting the pulse rate and integration time.
 This achieves a continuous and stable signal.
-The pulse rate is determined by the USB2000.
+The pulse rate is determined by a jumper setting inside the S2000 (JP3).
 The integration time is controlled via the operating software.
+To achieve a constant number of flashes per integration cycle, the integration time must be a multiple of those shown in the following table: